-On the basis of Section 32(2) of the CBL Act and Regulation Concerning Emergency Liquidity Assistance (ELA), the Central Bank of Liberia (CBL) advanced funds to Liberia Bank for Development and Investment on December 6, 2019 with face value of US\$9,000,000.
-The Liberian Bank for Development pledged a US\$21,000,000 Government of Liberian bond as security for the amount requested.
-As at December 31, 2020, the gross amount of the amount advanced stood at US\$5,072,092.
+Based on Section 32(2) of the CBL Act and Regulation Concerning Emergency Liquidity Assistance (ELA), the Central Bank of Liberia (CBL) advanced funds to Sapelle International Bank Liberia Limited (SIBLL).
+As at December 31, 2020, the gross amount of the amount advanced stood at US\$ 813,559.